Journalism & Mass Communications Broadcasting

 3. P/N is not available to students on academic probation unless the course is offered only that way.

-4. For undergraduates, the 24-hour college limit shall apply.
-This limit does not include courses offered on a Pass/No Pass only basis or AP credit.
+4. The 24-hour college limit does not include courses offered on a Pass/No Pass only basis or AP credit.
 This limit does apply to transfer courses from UNO, UNK, UNMC, and other institutions.

-5. P/N hours can count toward fulfillment of group requirements, including concentrations, up to the 24 credit hour maximum.
-No journalism major may take a journalism course Pass/No Pass.
+5. P/N hours can count toward fulfillment of group requirements, including concentrations, up to the 24-credit hour maximum.

 6. Students may change from graded to P/N only until half way through the course.
 Additionally, after the half-way date, a student registered for P/N cannot change to graded unless the P/N registration is in conflict with a professor, department, college, or university policy governing P/N. Changing from graded to P/N or from P/N to graded can be completed on MyRED or by filing a drop/add form with the Office of the University Registrar, 107 Canfield Administration Building, and needs no instructor’s approval.

 Students must complete at least 30 of the 120 total hours for their degree at UNL.
 Students must complete at least half of their major course work including 6 hours above 299 in their major, and 15 of the 30 hours required above 299 in residence.
 Students transferring hours into the advertising and public relations, broadcasting, or journalism majors must meet additional requirements, which are described under Transfer Credit Rules.
 To encourage participation in international study, the college accepts all prior-approved education abroad credits as hours in residence.